The God Who Sees the Overlooked — Modern Paraphrase | fresh.bible

 If you've ever felt invisible — overlooked at work, unseen in your family, carrying pain that nobody asks about — this moment is for you.
 The God of the Bible is not just the God of the main characters.
 He is the God who sees the Hagars.
 The people with no platform, no power, no voice.
 He finds them by wells in the wilderness and speaks their name.

 It's a quiet ending to a complicated chapter.
-The Promise God made to about a son through ?
+The God made to Abram about a son through ?
 Still unfulfilled.
 That would take another fourteen years.
 But in the meantime, God took care of Hagar and Ishmael.
 The detour didn't cancel God's plan — but God still showed up in the detour.
 He still heard.
 He still saw.
 He still made promises and kept them.